Loading...

 Bernard Sfez - 2026-02-12 09:59

 If you're installing Tiki Wiki 27, Tiki Wiki 29, or any version above from the git repository, you'll need to use the Tiki Build System that was recently introduced.
 When running setup.sh option "b" (build), you may encounter build failures due to memory allocation issues.
 This is a common problem that occurs when Node.js runs out of allocated memory while compiling JavaScript assets.
-Here's how we solve it for our clients and how you can fix it yourself.
+Here’s the troubleshooting process we use, and how you can apply it yourself.

 Tiki and Git workflow